First Nations community information

 Council respectfully acknowledges the Traditional Owners of this land, the people of the Kulin Nations.
 We pay our respect to their Elders, past and present.
 We acknowledge and uphold their continuing relationship to this land.

-Boonwurrung Land and Sea Council
+We also recognise and work with the Boonwurrung Land and Sea Council on reconciliation initiatives.

 We-akon Dilinja – a mourning reflection event

-Council's statement of commitment
+Our statement of commitment

 ‘The Council of the City of Port Phillip acknowledges that Indigenous Australians were the first people of this land and have survived European settlement for more than two centuries.